 “Signifyd has demonstrated a clear ability to help improve business performance by reducing fraud and increasing the customer experience by removing friction in the shopping experience,” Frost & Sullivan wrote in its 15-page analysis of the company.
 “Signifyd is clearly the market leader in the guaranteed fraud protection industry.”

-In fact, in the research supporting the award, Frost & Sullivan said Signifyd is “leading the industry-wide transition to the GFP (guarantee fraud prevention) models.”
+In fact, in the research supporting the award, Frost & Sullivan said Signifyd is “leading the industry-wide transition to the GFP (Guarantee Merchant Fraud Prevention) models.”

 The recognition of Signifyd is the latest indication that guaranteed fraud protection is being embraced by the mass market in ecommerce and by the experts who advise retail enterprises on driving success now and in the future.
 This spring, venture capitalist Mary Meeker, a prominent shaper of business strategy, included guaranteed fraud protection as a cutting-edge technology in her annual Internet Trends report.